Program failure is an expensive education … and the fees are high

 Supplier management works best when relationships are good – when there is honesty and frankness on both sides.
 No one should ever take any comfort from the blame game.
 It never produces any winners.”

-Q: How do you organise your team to give your must do programs the best chance of success?
+Q: How do you organise your team to give your programs the best chance of success?

 A: “Business-critical programs are not “business as usual” (BAU).
 They need to be treated differently.
 This is so obvious – I don’t know why people argue about it.